-MedCost is not the insurance company, and we do not have information about members and dependents in our system.
-When a claim is received, we verify that the company participates with MedCost using the employer’s group identification number.
-This allows us to forward repriced claims to the appropriate claim administrator.
+MedCost is unable to verify patient eligibility since we are not the claims administrator and do not have information about members and dependents in our repricing system.
+When a claim is received, we verify that the employer group participates with MedCost using the employer’s group identification number and reprice the claim.
+Repriced claims are then forwarded to the appropriate claim administrator for adjudication.

 Back to Top

 Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA)

 1. Do the Transaction Operating Rules that were implemented on January 1, 2014, and are specific to Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA) impact MedCost?